PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-SwordsOfJustice.md

 If you need to run the program in airplane mode, set this to true.
 It will slow down the program by a couple seconds.

+### Time Rollback:

+Every this many hours, rollback the time by this many hours.
+This keeps the time constant to prevent the weather from changing.
+It also allows you to target time-specific marks.
+Set this to zero to disable this feature.

+## Advanced Settings:
+These are advanced settings.
+You shouldn’t need to touch these unless something isn’t working and you’re trying to debug it yourself.

 ### Exit Battle Time:

 After running, wait this long to return to the overworld.